Dadar Gulung: Indonesian Pandan Pancakes With Coconut Palm Sugar Filling

 Dadar Gulung

 Dadar means pancake, and gulung means rolled.
-It’s one of the popular Jajan Pasar (street food) in Indonesia.
-And it is often sought after for happy occasions such as celebrations, etc.
+It’s one of the popular Jajan Pasar (street food) items in Indonesia.
+And it is often sought after for happy occasions, such as celebrations.

 A pile of green rolled pancakes on a wooden chopping board.

-In Indonesia, gatherings or celebrations will have savouries and sweets as the starters.
-And this Dadar gulung often becomes among them.
-Well, at least that’s what we choose when we have gatherings in my family and friends.
+In Indonesia, gatherings or celebrations will have savory and sweet dishes as starters.
+And this Dadar gulung often becomes one of them.
+Well, at least that’s what we choose when we have gatherings with my family and friends.

-Because this pancake is simply tasty and can be deceiving.
+Because this pancake is simply tasty, it can be deceiving.
 It tastes delightfully light.
 Next thing you know, you’ll have had many of those.

 And the coconut filling is perfect for coconut lovers.
-It has the sweetness and fragrance of caramelised palm sugar mixed with creamy shredded coconut.
+It has the sweetness and fragrance of caramelized palm sugar mixed with creamy shredded coconut.
 It’s just delicious.

-Unlike western pancakes that are served mostly for indulgent breakfast, Indonesian people enjoy Dadar gulung as accompaniment for afternoon coffee/ tea.
+Unlike western pancakes, which are served mostly for indulgent breakfasts, Indonesian people enjoy dadar gulung as an accompaniment to afternoon coffee/ tea.

-And sometimes they serve it as desserts.
+And sometimes they serve it as a dessert.
 Very rarely, actually.
-Because desserts in Indonesian cuisines will be more something like agar-agar milk pudding, pie or cakes.
+Desserts in Indonesian cuisine are more like agar-agar milk pudding, pie, or cake.

 Easy Peasy Ingredients